-Hardwood: If well maintained and cared for hardwood flooring can literally last for generations.
+- Hardwood: If well maintained and cared for, hardwood flooring can last for generations.
 Depending on the type of wood, the material may be extremely hard and resistant to damage, and treatments can be used to reinforce the natural strength of hardwood.
 If the floor does get damaged, it can also often be repaired, or refinished, which will completely revitalize the material and make it look brand new.

 Water Damage Concerns

-Vinyl Hardwood: This synthetic material is impervious to penetration or damage due to moisture or humidity.
+- Vinyl Hardwood: This synthetic material is impervious to penetration or damage due to moisture or humidity.
 In some cases, low-quality adhesives may come loose in moist environments causing tile curling, but the material itself will not be damaged by water.
-Because of this, it can be successfully used in bathrooms as well as below grade basement environments.
+Because of this, it can be successfully used in bathrooms as well as below-grade basement environments.

-Hardwood Floors: Wood is a naturally absorbent material, which will tend to soak up liquids when they come in contact with its surface.
+- Hardwood Floors: Wood is a naturally absorbent material, which will tend to soak up liquids when they come in contact with its surface.
 If the liquid has a color, this can result in a permanent stain in the wood.
 Even if it is just water, moisture penetration can cause the growth of mold, mildew, and other unsavory microorganisms.
 Sealing the floor regularly will help but can not make it proof against floods, common spills, or high levels of humidity.
 Because of this, hardwood is not considered suitable for below-grade installations, most bathrooms, and some kitchen environments.

 - Vinyl Hardwood Flooring: This material is manufactured from petroleum, a non-renewable resource.
 The process of making vinyl hardwood also requires the consumption of a considerable amount of energy and produces several toxic byproducts.
-When first installed vinyl can also off-gas small amounts of Volatile Organic Chemicals into the interior air of the room.
+When first installed vinyl can also off-gas small amounts of volatile organic chemicals into the interior air of the room.

-Natural Hardwood: These materials come from living trees, harvested from various forests.
+- Natural Hardwood: These materials come from living trees, harvested from various forests.
 While trees are naturally renewable, you do want to make sure that the hardwood you purchase comes from an environmentally responsible manufacturer.
-Hardwood can also be recycled, and is biodegradable, so that it will break down in the environment at the end of it’s life cycle.
+Hardwood can also be recycled and is biodegradable so that it will break down in the environment at the end of its life cycle.